JakeHRobinson/Events-Platform/README.md

 ### Test Account

+- **Testing Accounts**:
-- **Testing Accounts**: If you'd like to view the Admin side of the app, you can use the following google account.
-Gmail - testingbusinessevents@gmail.com Pass - TestAdmin123
+                      - Admin: If you'd like to view the Admin side of the app, you can use the following account.
+Email - testingbusinessevents@gmail.com Pass - TestAdmin123
+                      - User: If you'd like to view the User side of the app, you can use the following account.
+Email usertest@gmail.com Pass - TestUser123
 - **Local Hosting**: Local hosting of the project requires multiple API keys, which cannot be distributed publicly.

+### Google Logins

+- Currently, the functionality to add events to your Google Calendar is working if you're signed in with Google.
+However, when logging in with Google to test this feature, you may encounter a warning stating, "Google has not yet verified this app."

+- This warning appears because the app requires access to sensitive scopes in order to interact with your Google Calendar, which triggers Google's verification process.
+To streamline the experience and avoid having to manually add each user as a test user, I have decided to apply for app verification by Google.
+Once verified, this warning will no longer appear, ensuring a smoother integration with Google Calendar.

 Thank you for your understanding and interest in the Business Events Platform.
 I hope you find my project inspiring and look forward to any feedback or contributions you might have.